Bill

 AI Summary

-This bill amends the Civil Rights Cold Case Records Collection Act of 2018 to strengthen the Civil Rights Cold Case Records Review Board's authorities and extend its operational timeframe.
-The bill establishes a presumption that all federal, state, and local government records related to civil rights cold cases (historical unresolved civil rights-era incidents, typically involving violence or discrimination) should be disclosed to the public.
-It allows the Review Board to reimburse state and local governments for expenses incurred while digitizing, photocopying, or mailing civil rights cold case records to be included in the national collection.
+This bill reauthorizes and strengthens the Civil Rights Cold Case Records Collection Act of 2018 by expanding the authorities of the Civil Rights Cold Case Review Board.
+The bill establishes a presumption that all government records related to civil rights cold cases (historically unresolved cases involving civil rights violations) should be disclosed to the public, with the goal of enabling a fuller understanding of these historical events.
+It allows the Review Board to reimburse state and local governments for expenses associated with digitizing, photocopying, and mailing records for inclusion in a national collection.
 The bill removes previous restrictions that exempted state and local governments from mandatory record transmission and eliminates certain privacy protections for records created on or before January 1, 1990.
-Additionally, the bill extends the Review Board's tenure from 7 to 11 years, providing more time to collect, review, and publicly disclose historical civil rights case documents.
-These changes aim to increase transparency and public understanding of historical civil rights incidents by making previously unavailable or restricted records more accessible.
+Additionally, the legislation extends the tenure of the Civil Rights Cold Case Review Board from 7 to 11 years, providing more time for comprehensive investigation and document collection.
+These changes aim to increase transparency and facilitate public access to historical information about civil rights era cases that were not fully investigated or resolved at the time they occurred.

 Committee Categories